 On March 15, 2016, the Parties entered into the Stipulation, which reflected the terms and conditions of the agreement-in-principle that was reached on February 11, 2016.
 The Stipulation was filed with the Court on March 16, 2016.
 On March 18, 2016, Venoco filed for bankruptcy in the U.S. Bankruptcy Court for the District of Delaware (the "Bankruptcy Court").
 On July 13, 2016, the Bankruptcy Court provided its approval of the Settlement.

-Although the information on this website is intended to assist you, it does not replace the information contained in the Notice and the Stipulation, both of which can be found and downloaded from this website.
+Although the information on this website is intended to assist you, it does not replace the information contained in the Notice and the Stipulation, both of which can be obtained by contacting the claims adminstrator at firstname.lastname@example.org.
 We recommend that you read the Notice and other relevant case documents carefully.